|At A Glance|

 Provides students and researchers with real information on what life was like in the Ancient World, alongside accessible information on the cities, civilizations, key figures and cultures from prehistory to 700 C.E.

-This sweeping work covers world cultures from prehistory through the year 700 C.E.
-With in-depth analysis of civilizations, key figures, cities, cultures and daily life.
-Its four volumes stretch beyond the boundaries of the ancient world of Greece, Rome and Egypt, to include Egypt, China, the Near East, Europe, Africa, the Americas and more, to provide true world coverage.
+This sweeping work covers world cultures from prehistory through the year 700 C.E. with in-depth analysis of civilizations, key figures, cities, cultures and daily life.
+Its four volumes stretch beyond the boundaries of the Western world of Greece, Rome and Europe, to include Egypt, China, the Near East, Africa, to name just a few, providing a global background to ancient history.